jsidberry/distributed-jenkins-aws/README.md

 - **Ansible** : configuration management (CM) used to install and configure the tools, like Jenkins, on the hosts machines
 - **Jenkins** : the main tool used for the continuous integration & continuous deployment/delivery CI/CD functionality

-I personally use this repo for initial builds for othe projects.
+I personally use this repo for initial build-outs for other projects.